DNSMadeEasy/dme-go-client/README.md

 $go get github.com/DNSMadeEasy/dme-go-client
 ```

-There are no additional dependancies needed to be installed.
+There are no additional dependencies needed to be installed.

 ## Overview ##